GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     ```sh
     gcloud app deploy
     ```

     Your web application should be viewable at `http://[PROJECT ID].appspot.com`.
 You can either navigate there directly through your web browser or launch your browser and view the app by running the command:

     ```sh
     gcloud app browse
     ```

 ## Creating the notifications page

 ### Receiving Cloud Pub/Sub messages

 During the Set Up phase, you configured [Cloud Pub/Sub push messages](https://cloud.google.com/pubsub/docs/push#receive_push) to be sent to the url you specified for the `ReceiveMessage` class in your `main.py` file.
 When you receive a Pub/Sub message, you must get necessary information from it and acknowledge its reception.

-1. In the your `main.py` file, in the `ReceiveMessage` class, in your `post` method, obtain the [notification attributes](https://cloud.google.com/storage/docs/pubsub-notifications) from the incoming Cloud Pub/Sub message.
+1. In your `main.py` file, in the `ReceiveMessage` class, in your `post` method, obtain the [notification attributes](https://cloud.google.com/storage/docs/pubsub-notifications) from the incoming Cloud Pub/Sub message.
 A logging statement can be used for easier debugging.

     ```py
     # Logging statement is optional.